Product

 Uncertainty coming from trade and geopolitical tensions.
 With global geopolitical tensions and economic uncertainty picking up, both identified players and their customers might decide to postpone significant CAPEX investments.
 This will put a halt to the growth of manufacturers, especially since the current Ukrainian war is directly affecting food ingredient availability (interview by Gain.pro)

-Food processing machinery industry.
+Dive into the Food processing machinery industry

-With the full report, you have access to…
+With the full report, you’ll gain access to:

 Detailed assessments of the market outlook